PC hardware price and value tracking

 Who This Is For

-The site is aimed at PC gamers, budget builders, used hardware buyers, workstation shoppers, and anyone trying to figure out whether a GPU is overpriced or a strong value.
-Comparing a used RTX 3060, RTX 4070, RX 6800 XT, or Arc GPU gets easier when price and performance are shown side by side instead of spread across different sources.
+The site is aimed at PC gamers, budget builders, used hardware buyers, workstation shoppers, and anyone trying to figure out whether a GPU or CPU is overpriced or a strong value.
+Comparing a used RTX 3060, RX 6800 XT, Ryzen 7, or Core i5 gets easier when price and performance are shown side by side instead of spread across different sources.

 Future Additions

-GPUs are the starting point, but the long-term plan is to expand into CPUs, RAM, motherboards, and other PC components.
-That includes more detailed hardware pages, more benchmark sources, better new-price coverage, and broader price-history tracking across the rest of the PC parts market.
+The long-term plan is to expand into RAM, motherboards, and other PC components.
+That includes more benchmark sources, broader retailer coverage, and deeper price-history tracking across the rest of the PC parts market.

 The long-term direction is broader build-level value tracking, so full systems can be evaluated without jumping across multiple sites for every part.